AqwamCreates/DataPredict/docs/API/Models/NeuralNetwork.md

 Set model's parameters.
 When any of the arguments are nil, previous argument values for that argument will be used.

 ```
-NeuralNetwork:setParameters(maxNumberOfIterations: integer)
+NeuralNetwork:setParameters(maximumNumberOfIterations: integer)
 ```

 #### Parameters:

-* maxNumberOfIterations: How many times should the model needed to be trained.
+* maximumNumberOfIterations: How many times should the model needed to be trained.

 ### addLayer()